Christian Arroyo Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.90 team ERA ranks eighth across all MLB pitching staffs.
+- The Rangers have a 3.89 team ERA that ranks eighth across all MLB pitching staffs.

-- Rangers pitchers combine to surrender 90 home runs (one per game), the eighth-fewest in baseball.
+- Rangers pitchers combine to surrender the seventh-fewest home runs in baseball (90 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.